Staff and Board

 Matt Olson Board MemberSend an Email

-TBAISD Assistant Superintendent of Professional Learning and Innovation.
+Assistant Superintendent of Professional Learning and Innovation for Northwest Education Services (formerly TBAISD).
 Matt has served Michigan public schools for 20 years as a teacher, athletic director, assistant principal and principal, Director of Innovation, and Superintendent.
 A graduate from the University of Michigan with a Bachelor of Science degree in Biology, Matt went on to earn a Master of Arts in K-12 Educational Leadership from Michigan State University, an Education Specialist Degree in Education Administration from Oakland University, and is a graduate of the Michigan Leadership Institute Superintendents’ Academy.

 Heidi Skodack Board MemberSend an Email

 Director of School Improvement, STEM & CTE at Traverse City Public Schools.
 TCAPS serves 40% of the K-12 youth in our TBAISD region and offers the area’s widest variety of high quality academic and extracurricular programs.
 Their 10,000 students across 300-square-miles of Grand Traverse, Benzie and Leelanau counties, in 11 elementary schools, 2 middle schools, 3 high schools and a variety of preschool classrooms.
 Before relocating to Traverse City, Heidi taught engineering, architecture and robotics for 15 years in the Farmington Public Schools.
 She holds a BS in Architecture from Lawrence Technological University and a MS in Career and Technical Education Administration from Ferris State University.
-We are thrilled to be able to more deeply leverage Heidi’s many years of STEM education leadership as she transitions from serving on our Advisory Council to our Board.
+We are thrilled to be able to more deeply leverage Heidi’s many years of STEM education leadership after previously serving on our Advisory Council.